vincentarelbundock/marginaleffects/README.md

   - Functions to estimate contrasts and marginal means are considerably less flexible than `emmeans`.
-  - Simultation-based inference is not supported.
+  - Simulation-based inference is not supported.
   - Newer package with a smaller (read: nonexistent) user base.

 ## How?